|Address:||Gracemount Church Plant

 When SIMD 2012 and SNS data for Gracemount is compared with the rest of Edinburgh the following key differences in deprivation were found:

-The rate of income deprivation in Gracemount in 2012 was almost 2.5 times higher than the rest of Edinburgh.
+• The rate of income deprivation in Gracemount based on SIMD 2016 was almost 2.5 times higher than the rest of Edinburgh.

-The rate of employment deprivation in Gracemount in 2012 was almost 2 times higher than the rest of Edinburgh.
+• The rate of employment deprivation in Gracemount based on SIMD 2016 was almost 2.3 times higher than the rest of Edinburgh.

 Levels of crime

 • Crimes per 10,000 population in Gracemount based on SIMD 2016 was 1.8 times higher than the rest of Edinburgh.

 • There was a reduction in crimes per 10,000 population in Gracemount from 1,354 in SIMD 2006 to 702 in SIMD 2016.

 The 2015 Health and Wellbeing profile contains 56 indicators across 11 domains.
 The small area comprising Gracemount, Southhouse and Burdiehouse has 17 indicators significantly worse than the national average.
 The key differences included:

 • Male life expectancy of 71.4 years compared to 77.4 for Edinburgh;